 Fluoride supplementation “is unlikely to be an effective therapy for osteoporosis,” they wrote.
 6

 Of course ‘Savers’ are familiar with the toxic nature of fluoride and what it does to bones.
-As I write in The Missing Link, a bonus report included with the Osteoporosis Reversal Program, ample research has already shown that fluoridated water is clearly linked to increased fracture risk.
+As I write in the Osteoporosis Hydration Protocol, a bonus report included with the Osteoporosis Reversal Program, ample research has already shown that fluoridated water is clearly linked to increased fracture risk.

 Given that this and other information about the detrimental effects of fluoride ingestion are already available, it’s unconscionable that medical scientists would use human volunteers to “prove” what’s already obvious.